 What does Weston prefer?

-All in all, the 20-year-old has been used in six different positions this season by Tedesco and his successor Huub Stevens.
+All in all, the 20-year-old was used in six different positions in 2018/19 by Tedesco and his successor Huub Stevens.
 But what does the man himself want to do?

 "I'm more of a box-to-box player," McKennie told bundesliga.com after starring in a No. 10 position in Schalke's first game of 2019 on Matchday 18, a 2-1 win over Wolfsburg in which McKennie claimed an assist for the winning goal.